Thorium0/Pong-mbed/README.md

 Each player is controlled with a potentiometer for full analog controls.<br/>
 There is also 3 usable buttons, 2 of which is integrated on the board.<br/>
 The black button takes you back to the menu.<br/>
 The blue button pauses/unpauses the game.
 And the third button connected with a cable resets the score and ball position, it also clears any artifacts if the game has glithed.
-(Has not happened to me)<br/>
+(Should not happen in the current version)<br/>

 <b>How I made it:</b><br/>